 Louisiana: Facts and Figures

-As the shipping gateway to the Gulf of Mexico, Louisiana benefits from not only from its own exports but also from its role as a main port for billions of dollars in goods from across the country.
-In 2021, Louisana exported $76.8 billion worth of goods to international markets, which helped support more than 555,000 good-paying Louisiana jobs.
+As the shipping gateway from the Mississippi, Louisiana benefits not only from its own exports but also from its role as a main port for billions of dollars in goods and services from across the country.
+Louisiana exports $88 billion worth of goods and services to international markets annually, which helps support more than 560,000 good-paying Louisiana jobs

 Job Creation